servimo/AAAAAAAaaaaa/README.md

 # AAAAAAAaaaaa
-A preset for EasyEffects for my Earbud
+An EasyEffects preset for my Earbud